siobhanlgorman/knits-and-pieces/README.md

 ```
 SECRET_KEY = os.environ.get('SECRET_KEY')
 ```
-* DISABLE_COLLECTSTATIC = 1 should be set until aws is set up to host media and static when this should be removed in config vars
+* DISABLE_COLLECTSTATIC = 1 should be set until AWS is set up to host media and static then the DISABLE_COLLECTSTATIC variable should be removed in config vars

 #### 5. Connect the workspace to the Postgres Database